feature-image

 Imago

-Luka Doncic has a long playing career ahead of him but he’s already working towards a mega plan that usually happens after retirement.
-The only disappointing part is that he won’t have his longtime mentor partnering with him.
+Luka Doncic has a long playing career ahead of him, but he’s already working towards a mega plan that usually happens after retirement.
+The only disappointing part is that he won’t have his longtime mentor by his side.
 Similar to LeBron James, Doncic also wants a piece of the NBA’s expansion pie.
 But while James is hoping to get a very specific domestic team, Doncic is looking at something closer to home.
 And a different kind of Dallas Mavericks connection comes into play here.

-The Athletic confirmed that the 26-year-old is part of an investor group aimed at launching a franchise in Rome as part of the burgeoning NBA Europe league.
+The Athletic confirmed that the 26-year-old is part of an investor group aiming to launch a franchise in Rome as part of the burgeoning NBA Europe League.
 However, while the venture marks a massive step in his business portfolio, he will be doing so without his legendary former teammate, Dirk Nowitzki.

 ADVERTISEMENT